cloudmesh/pi/content/en/tutorial/analytics-services/tutorial.md

 We will reference the python file [sklearn_svm.py](https://github.com/cloudmesh/cloudmesh-openapi/blob/main/tests/Scikitlearn-experimental/sklearn_svm.py)

 Let us take a look at the code on the server.
+SSH into your assigned pi.

 ```
 (ENV3) ~/ $ cd ./cm/cloudmesh-openapi